 Before you get started, think about the ways that sugar is impacting your health and life.
 What would it mean for you to be able to overcome the addiction to soothing yourself with sugar?
 How would your life change?
 This is your WHY.
 Write it down.

 - Meal plan.
 You don’t have to make 21 meals from scratch, trust me.
-Your meal plan can be as ridiculously simple as writing down what you are planning to eat that day and where you’ll get it (so if you plan to bring lunch from home or are going to sweetgreen, the point is that you know ahead of time to avoid stress and last-minute panic purchases).
+Your meal plan can be as ridiculously simple as writing down what you are planning to eat that day and where you’ll get it (so if you plan to bring lunch from home or are going to sweetgreen, the point is that you know ahead of time to meet your needs and avoid stress and last-minute panic purchases).

 - Focus on abundance.
 There are soooo many incredibly SCRUMPTIOUS foods out there.
 Collect a bunch of recipes you want to try, go shopping for your favorite fruits and vegetables, cook a meal with friends.
 When’s the last time you tried a new recipe?
 Spent more than 5 minutes in the kitchen?
 There’s so much for you to enjoy!